 Step 1: Choose a Manageable Topic and Begin Research Activities

 The assignment topic that you choose will usually affect its overall quality.
 Teachers want you to choose something that is challenging but not at the expense that you will not be able to manage the assignment.
 If you are given a list of topics choose something that interests you and conduct a bit of background research on the web.
-This is how to do assignment without adding additional stress.
+This is how to do an assignment without adding additional stress.

 Step 2: Organize Your Assignment Notes and Create an Outline